mikesamuel/fences-maven-enforcer-rule/README.md

 dependencies conform to a policy that specifies which classes/pacakges can link to which others.

-Java's access control exposes the public API of every package to every other package.
-JigSaw will address this eventually, but is not available now.

 ## Background

 Application developers need to focus on application features and